 pidwithout data like the executable path.
 Therefore, you’re back to reading data from

 - Use the Linux audit API.
 This is the best solution out there.
 The audit API exists in all modern kernels, provides full executable paths, and won’t miss short-lived processes.
-There are only two disadvantages.
-First of all, only one usermode program can communicate with the kernel audit API at a time.
+There are only two major disadvantages.
+First of all, only one usermode program can add rules to the kernel audit API at a time.
 This is a pain if you are developing an enterprise security solution and have customers who use the audit API themselves via

 Simple Kernel Debugging Solutions